macwinlin-studio/GithuT/README.md

 ## Install

 Please install [Python](https://www.python.org) first.

-Then please open `shell.py` file,then you can use GithuT
+Then please open `shell.py` file,then you can use GithuT!

 ## Usage